devgizzo/homerow/README.md

 Kanata is a bit of a hassle to install on MacOS though, because of the conflict with Karabiner itself, while it uses its driver and because of security issues.
 For me it is worth it though.

 ## Windows

 A Windows version is easily created from the linux Kanata.kbd config.
 So far I have not done this yet.

+## Other key mappings

+My bindings also provide A + space to call a menu to launch arbitrary apps A + Q to quit apps
+Z layer provides cursor movement single step and some other common text operations.
+X layer provides cursor movement single step with selection C layer provides cursor movement per word
+V layer provides cursor movement per word with selection Q layer provides shortcuts to open, close and navigation browser tabs

+You might find these useful or you can comment them out or remove them.

+## The downsides of homerow keymapping

+In some rare cases you might trigger a layer when typing because of holding keys while typing.
+But the biggest downside is latency.
+You might notice some letters print slower to the screen.
+But you gain lightspeed navigation!

 ## Launching and quiting applications